-Stephanie appeared in 18 of the Jays’ 19 contests in 2012, earning the start in 13 matches ...
-Primarily playing as a defensive midfielder, Anasi broke free for a career-best three shots in Creighton’s 1-1 tie against UMKC on Sept.
+2012 (Sophomore): Stephanie appeared in 18 of the Bluejays’ 19 contests in 2012, earning the start in 13 matches ...
+Primarily playing as a defensive midfielder, Anasi broke free for three shots in Creighton’s 1-1 tie against UMKC on Sept.
 13 ...
-She tallied a new high in minutes in the Bluejays’ 1-1 tie with Drake on Oct.
+She tallied a new high in minutes played in the Bluejays’ 1-1 tie with Drake on Oct.
 28, playing the entire 110 minutes.

-Anasi graduated from James W. Martin HS in 2011 ...
+High School: Anasi graduated from James W. Martin HS in 2011 ...
 She scored 28 goals and dished off 23 assists in her four seasons ...
-Led her team to the district championship in all four seasons, boasting a school best 20-3-3 record in 2010 ...
-Named first team all-district following her junior season, as well as midfielder of the year ...
-Earned 12 combined letters in soccer (four), track and field (four) as well as cross country (four).
+Stephanie led her team to the district championship in each of her four seasons, boasting a school best 20-3-3 record in 2010 ...
+She was named first team all-district following her junior season, as well as midfielder of the year ...
+Anasi earned 12 combined letters in soccer (four), track and field (four) as well as cross country (four).

-Stephanie played club soccer for the Dallas Texans, helping the squad capture the 2009 and 2010 state cup ...
-The Texans qualified for Nationals in 2009, after winning the USYSA National Championship in 2008 ...
-Also finished as Region III Premier League runner-up in 2007.
+Club Team: Stephanie played club soccer for the Dallas Texans, helping the squad capture the 2009 and 2010 state cups ...
+The Texans qualified for Nationals in 2009, after winning the USYSA National Championship in 2008.

-The daughter of John and Jane Anasi, Stehpanie was born on July 25, 1993, in Irving, Texas ...
-She has three siblings, Kevin (39), Natasha (21) and Andre (16) ...
-Her sister, Natasha, plays soccer at Duke University and was a finalist for the MAC Hermann award in 2011 as well as a First Team All-American ...
-Stephanie is pursuing a major in pre-medicine at Creighton ...
-Her career ambition is to be a pediatrician.
+Personal: The daughter of John and Jane Anasi, Stehpanie was born on July 25, 1993, in Irving, Texas ...
+She has three siblings, Kevin (40), Natasha (22) and Andre (17) ...
+Her sister, Natasha, played soccer at Duke University and was a semifinalist for the MAC Hermann Trophy in 2011 as well as a First Team All-American ...
+Stephanie is pursuing a major in exercise science at Creighton, hoping to become a occupational therapist.